shibumi/shibumi.dev/content/posts/first-look-into-cosign.md

 $ rekor-cli get --log-index 832324 --format json | jq -r '.Body.RekordObj.signature.publicKey.content' | base64 -d > pub.crt
 ```

 The above commands will extract a signature file and the public certificate.
-Next, we can use both to validate the file:
+Next, we can use both to verify the file:
 ```bash
 $ COSIGN_EXPERIMENTAL=1 cosign verify-blob -cert pub.crt -signature hello-world.txt.sig hello-world.txt
 No TUF root installed, using embedded CA certificate.